John Tory: Strong-mayor powers

-Taxes
+Other activities

 Tory promised to keep property tax increases at or below the rate of inflation.
 He had previously made the same promise during the last municipal election and kept it as mayor.

+As mayor, Tory signed contracts related to snow clearing and the hosting of 2026 FIFA World Cup matches at BMO Field, both of which came under controversy after his tenure.

 Extramarital affair and resignation

 On February 10, 2023, the Toronto Star broke the news that during the COVID-19 pandemic, Tory had a months-long affair with a former staffer that ended earlier in 2023.
 Through his lawyer, Tory described the relationship as a "serious error of judgement".
 While no law prohibits politicians from having relationships with their staff, the Star questioned whether the relationship violated the city's internal policies.

 Tory announced at a press conference the same day that he would resign as Mayor of Toronto and committed to working with Deputy Mayor Jennifer McKelvie, City Manager Paul Johnson and City Clerk John D. Elvidge to ensure an "orderly transition".
 He submitted his resignation letter to Elvidge on February 16, which states that his official last day would be February 17 at 5 p.m., after which McKelvie would assume certain mayoral powers until council arranged for a mayoral by-election.
 Former NDP MP Olivia Chow was elected to succeed Tory as mayor.
 Tory had endorsed his former deputy mayor Ana Bailão to succeed him.
 She finished second in the election.